kyle-tennison/onpy/guide.md

     ...

 def smallest(self) -> "EntityFilter":
-    """Gets the smallest entity"""
+    """Get the smallest entity"""
     ...

 def largest(self) -> "EntityFilter":
-    """Gets the largest entity"""
+    """Get the largest entity"""
     ...

 def closest_to(self, point: tuple[float, float, float]) -> "EntityFilter":
-    """Gets the entity closest to the point
+    """Get the entity closest to the point

     Args:
         point: The point to use for filtering